Hanukkah - The Jewish Festival of Lights

 Hanukkah and Christmas

-The dates of Hanukkah and Christmas might well be associated, because Kislev 25 was when the Temple was rededicated and the early Church chose December 25th because they took over the birthday of Greek god Zeus/Roman god Jupiter.
+The dates of Hanukkah and Christmas might well be associated, because Kislev 25 was when the Temple was rededicated and its 'nearest fixed date' in the Julian/Gregorian calendars was December 25th.